german/redis_orm/README.md

     if *true* is specified then you could sort records by this property later

+*Note* that when you're using :sortable option redis_orm maintains one additional list per attribute.

 ## Searching records by the value

 Usually it's done via declaring an index and using *:conditions* hash or dynamic finders.
 For example: